ray-project/ray/doc/source/ray-air/trainer.rst

 As part of Ray Train, Trainers provide a seamless abstraction for running distributed multi-node training with fault tolerance.

 Ray AIR Trainers also integrate with the rest of the Ray ecosystem.
-Trainers leverage Ray Data to enable scalable preprocessing and performant distributed data ingestion.
-After executing training, Trainers output the trained model in the form of a :class:`checkpoint <ray.air.Checkpoint>`, which can be used for batch or online prediction inference.
+Trainers leverage :ref:`Ray Data <air-ingest>` to enable scalable preprocessing and performant distributed data ingestion.
+After executing training, Trainers output the trained model in the form of a :class:`Checkpoint <ray.air.checkpoint.Checkpoint>`, which can be used for batch or online prediction inference.
 Trainers also can be composed with Tuners.

 There are three broad categories of Trainers that AIR offers:

-* Deep Learning Trainers (Pytorch, Tensorflow, Horovod)
+* :ref:`Deep Learning Trainers <air-trainers-dl>` (Pytorch, Tensorflow, Horovod)
-* Tree-based Trainers (XGboost, LightGBM)
+* :ref:`Tree-based Trainers <air-trainers-tree>` (XGboost, LightGBM)
-* Other ML frameworks (HuggingFace, Scikit-Learn, RLlib)
+* :ref:`Other ML frameworks <air-trainers-other>` (HuggingFace, Scikit-Learn, RLlib)

 Trainer Basics
 --------------